Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] Inspect all `DmfKuzmin2018`, test that it can be put into database with no errors → Took an 1 hr 40 min to complete for 400,000 experiments. → `cat import.report` is empty
 - [x] Inspect all `TmfKuzmin2018`, test that it can be put into database with no errors → Took 10 mins for around 90,000 experiments. → `cat import.report` is empty.
 - [x] **small_build** complete.
+- [x] **remote_small_build** getting bash path not consistent in apptainer. → In [[costanzo2016|dendron://torchcell/torchcell.datasets.scerevisiae.costanzo2016]] and [[Kuzmin2018|dendron://torchcell/torchcell.datasets.scerevisiae.kuzmin2018]] switched printing to logging so that we can get bash string.
+This works well.
 - [ ] **remote_small_build**

 ## 2024.02.17